November is osteoporosis awareness month. Learn about about eight ways to reduce your risk of developing osteoporosis.

 2. Get enough Vitamin D

 Vitamin D helps your body use and absorb calcium.
 It also improves muscle function, which can improve your balance and decrease the likelihood of falling and consequently breaking a bone.
-Vitamin D is produced when skin is exposed to the sun and it is also found in some foods, although in low amounts.
+Vitamin D is produced when skin is exposed to the sun and it is also found in some foods.
 Due to Canada’s low sun exposure for many months of the year, and the fact that most foods are poor sources of Vitamin D, supplementation is recommended year-round for Canadian adults.

 Vitamin D recommendations change at different stages of life, as seen below: